eddiethedean/mock-spark/MODULAR_REFACTOR_PLAN.md

 ### **CRITICAL WORKFLOW RULES**
 1. **Test-First Approach**: Run ALL tests before starting any refactoring
 2. **Incremental Testing**: Run tests after each major change
-3. **Module Cleanup**: Delete old modules ONLY after new modules are fully tested
+3. **Module Cleanup**: Delete old modules ONLY after new modules are fully tested and ALL tests pass
 4. **Zero Tolerance**: NO test failures allowed at any point
 5. **Rollback Ready**: Maintain ability to revert if tests fail
+6. **Clean Migration**: After successful refactoring of a module:
+   - ✅ Verify ALL tests pass (100% success rate)
+   - ✅ Confirm new modular structure works correctly
+   - ✅ Update all imports to use new structure
+   - ✅ Delete the old monolithic module file
+   - ✅ Run tests again to ensure no regressions
+   - ✅ Commit the clean migration

 ### Quality Gates
 1. **All Tests Pass**: No test failures allowed - ZERO TOLERANCE